Skynet is a way to share content stored on Sia with others.

 Skynet still uses the main Sia storage product and network to store files.
 Sia renters can choose to designate uploads as Skynet items, which uploads the content to Sia and creates a Skylink to the content.
 Because Skynet data resides on Sia, Sia hosts may end up storing Skynet data as a result.
 From a hosting perspective, this is important to know because most Skynet data is stored unencrypted on Sia hosts, and a full file is stored on each host.
 As such, as a host you may be liable for any Skynet data you store if it is of an illegal nature.
 If you are a Sia host or considering hosting, please review the Risks of Hosting on Sia, specifically the risks related to Skynet.

 Unlike normal Sia renter storage, Skynet uploads files in one piece with 10x redundancy by default.
 Therefore, costs to store files on Skynet may be higher than costs as a normal renter due to the extra redundancy.
 The redundancy level for files can be set manually, but setting it too low may result in delays or slow download speeds when accessing a file.
-Also, normal Sia renter files can't be converted directly to Skynet files due to this limitation, though this is slated to change in Sia v1.5.0.
+Additionally, normal Sia renter files can't be easily converted directly to Skynet files due to this limitation, and will perform more slowly on Skynet if they are converted instead of re-uploaded.
+This may eventually be fixed in a future Sia release.

 Skynet can be used in many ways - through your local Sia client, or through a public Portal.
 Many public Portals allow you to upload and download Skynet data for free.
 Locally, Skynet can be used to upload new data to Skynet, and to re-pin existing content which you want to keep online.
 However, currently Skynet data can only be accessed (downloaded) through a Portal - there is no way to download data from Skynet using your own Sia-UI without also running a Portal configuration of one type or another.